UPCOMING EVENTS

 Seaweed Art Exhibition Opening

 As part of Seaweed.
 A Celebration, Holdfast Limestone Coast Inc invites the community to the Seaweed Art Exhibition Opening at Salt Café & Bar.
 The exhibition features paintings created by participants in the Seaweed Painting Workshop, inspired by the colours, forms and ecological richness of local seaweed.
 The works reflect a shared exploration of arts, science and culture, and a growing connection to our coastal environment.
-Guests are warmly encouraged to book a table for dinner at Salt Café & Bar on 8738 2943 and then stay on for the exhibition opening at 7.30 pm.
+The exhibition opening is at 6.00 pm with dinner to follow.
+Guests are warmly encouraged to book a table for dinner at Salt Café & Bar on 8738 2943.
 Visitors are also invited to vote for the Community Favourite Award, celebrating a work that resonates most strongly with the community.
 All are welcome to enjoy an evening of art, conversation and connection.
 Seaweed.
 A Celebration is proudly supported by the District Council of Grant.

 Wednesday 25 March 2026